Macmod/pwnable-writeups/toddlers/cmd2.md

 /bin/cat flag
 ```

-Like `cmd1`, there are many other solutions left to the reader as an exercise. :)
+Like `cmd1`, there are many other solutions.
+Those are left to the reader as an exercise. :)